gittyeric/ml-infinite-image-augment/README.md

 ## evaluate(img_filenames, img_labels)

-Run `my_predict` against all img_filenames which are typically generated by `synthesizeMore` as well as the matching synthetic truth labels and compare to the model's output labels ran against img_filenames.
+Run `my_predict` against all img_filenames which are typically generated by `synthesize_more` as well as the matching synthetic truth labels and compare to the model's output labels ran against img_filenames.
 This is convenient to test synthetic data against different versions of your model, presumably your model before and after training on the synthetic dataset.
 Can also be used to compare real-world vs synthetic model performance.
 If your new model performs poorly on a synthetic batch it was trained on, it suggests your `realism` hyperparameter may be too high and you're randomizing training data to the point of mangling it for even the best model (ex. so much extra brightness the image is pure white).
 If your model performs extremely well on a synthetic batch it was trained on while retaining real-world accuracy, consider increasing `realism` to handle more real-world edge cases by training on even stranger synthetic samples.
 Also consider setting `max_predicted_diff_error` to < 1 to task your model with filtering out overly unrealistic synthetic samples.

 `img_filenames`: list of string filenames to use in evaluation.